-2.6 Task 6: Coordination and outreach
+2.7 Task 6: Coordination and outreach

-Responsible partners: Met Office, ECMWF, MPI-M, Météo France, IPSL, SMHI, BSC [All partners = 8.9 PM]
+Responsible partners: Met Office, ECMWF, MPI-M, Météo France, IPSL, SMHI, BSC [All partners = 8.8 PM]

-2.6.1 CMUG workshops and events
+2.7.1 CMUG workshops and events

-A vital exchange of ideas and experiences in the various climate research groups is the CCI is essential for a successful exploitation of the different CCI ECV datasets.
+A vital exchange of ideas and experiences in the various climate research groups of the CCI is essential for a successful exploitation of the different CCI ECV datasets.
 It is proposed to continue the Integration meetings hosted by CMUG annually (as in Phase 2) with the aim of integrating more of the Climate Science Working Group activities.
-These have proven to be useful meetings to exchange experiences in the use of and generation of the CCI datasets during phase 2.
+These have proven to be useful meetings to exchange experiences in the use and generation of the CCI datasets during phase 2.

-A dedicated user event to engage climate modellers across Europe.
-The user event will be open for all potential users of CCI datasets.
-CMUG aims at organizing such an event in the middle of phase-2 when mature phase 1 datasets are available.
+CMUG input to climate meetings to engage researchers across Europe will be organised.
+These will be for all potential users of CCI datasets.
+CMUG aims at organizing such activity when CCI+ datasets become available.